IoTKETI/DAS/doc/installation.md

 ### Components

-Mobius server consists of HTTP server and MySQL DBMS while IoT applications implement HTTP clients in order to communicate with DAS server directly or indirectly via IN-CSE.
+DAS server consists of HTTP server and MySQL DBMS while IoT applications implement HTTP clients in order to communicate with DAS server directly or indirectly via IN-CSE.